AlFontal/environmental-data-japan/README.md

 ## Datasets

+### Station data

-Daily data for each station and its measured variables from 2011-01-01 to 2018-12-31 can be accessed in the `data/air_pollution_stations/clean` folder, classified in subfolders according to the prefecture where they are located.
+Daily data for each station and its measured variables from 2011-01-01 to 2018-12-31 can be accessed in the `data/air_pollution/stations/clean` folder, classified in subfolders according to the prefecture where they are located.

+### Municipalities

+Averaged daily data for all stations within each municipality in Japan during the same period can be found in the `data/air_pollution/municipalities` folder, with the first 2 digits of each CSV file indicating the prefecture code and the last 3 digits indicating the municipal code.

 ## WIP

 The objective is to be able to obtain a prefecture-wide daily weighted average for each of the measured variables using the information from the available stations.
-This is a work in progres.
+This is a work in progress.